Old challenges for new government in North Macedonia | bne IntelliNews

 “First, within the SDSM it seems that some not best compromises have been made.
 Namely, although there are two to three ministers who, according to public opinion, deserve the trust of citizens, there are also two to three for whom the public assessment is far from good, but yet Kovacevski explained they led their sectors well,” Krzalovski said in a written statement, without elaborating.

 According to Dimitar Apasiev from the opposition Left party, the new Justice Minister Nikola Tupanceski is the only bright spot in the new government.
-He criticised the re-appointment of Oliver Spasovki as minister of interior, after he was engulfed in a scandal over fake passports, a well as the appointments of several female ministers from the SDSM.
+He criticised the re-appointment of Oliver Spasovski as minister of interior, after he was engulfed in a scandal over fake passports, a well as the appointments of several female ministers from the SDSM.

 Who is Kovacevski?